samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Practically PP is quite simple to apply, but the motivating theory assumes ~some~ a lot of acedemic background particularly within computation, complexity and information theory.

-Scala programmers can feel free to skip to the final section where we give some simple to follow rules that are derived from the theoretical acedemic sections.
+Scala programmers can feel free to skip to the Applications in Scala section where we give some simple to follow rules that are derived from the theoretical acedemic sections.

 I have placed the "Princples of PP" section above the motivating, theoretical and defining sections.
 Therefore it is highly recommended you read this section last (I put this section early for easier reference for when you have read the other sections).